-During Passover, a potato kugel is more appropriate, when gluten and sweets aren’t served.
+During Passover, a potato kugel is more appropriate because flour-based noodles aren’t served.
 It usually accompanies the meat entree, like Jewish brisket or roasted chicken, or one of Bubbe’s best Passover recipes.

 The big three are your starch (potatoes or noodles), eggs and fat.
 Otherwise, it’s totally up to you.